-Employees selected for redundancy should also be afforded reasonable time off to look for work or to arrange training.
-The employee should submit their request in writing to their Line Manager, outlining the reason for the time they require, within a reasonable time frame for the manager to consider the request.
+Employees selected for redundancy should, in accordance with legal entitlements, also be afforded reasonable time off to look for work or to arrange training.
+The employee should submit their request in writing to their line manager, outlining the reason for the time they require, within a reasonable time frame for the manager to consider the request.